 - The single-pane windows were replaced with double panes in stages between the 1950s and the 90s.

 Purists might view the garage addition as lamentable; a “significant alteration.”
 Cosmetically, they would be right.
 The front facade is very different from Wright’s vision, since below grade is now exposed.
-It’s akin to that teenage trick where an eyelid is folded back and sticks.
 There is also a philosophical problem: Wright hated garages.
 He thought they were places to collect junk.

 So in 2017, we began to gradually deemphasize the visual impact of the change.
 We removed aging veneers, fixtures and faux surfaces, replaced the garage doors, and painted all in muted colors.
 We’re not done.